 OLB is subject to the EU Bank Recovery and Resolution Directive (BRRD), which we consider an Operational Resolution Regime.
-Therefore, we apply our Advanced LGF analysis, where we consider the risks faced by the different debt and deposit classes across the liability structure should the bank enter resolution.
+Therefore, we apply our Advanced LGF analysis, under which we consider the risks faced by the different debt and deposit classes across the liability structure should the bank enter resolution.

 We further assume a residual TCE of 3% and post-failure losses of 8% of tangible banking assets, a 25% runoff in junior wholesale deposits and a 5% runoff in preferred deposits.
 These ratios are in line with our standard assumptions.
 In the case of OLB, we further assume that only a small percentage (10%) of the bank's deposit base can actually be considered junior and held by institutional investors.
-Our Advanced LGF analysis for OLB incorporates an approximation of the junior senior unsecured debt stack as of June 2022, combined with our forward expectation about the near-term run-off of these liabilities.
+Our Advanced LGF analysis for OLB incorporates an approximation of the junior senior unsecured debt stack as of December 2022, combined with our forward expectation about the near-term run-off of these liabilities.

-For OLB's deposit, senior unsecured programme and issuer ratings, rated Baa2 and (P)Baa2, our LGF analysis indicates a low loss given failure, leading to a one-notch uplift from its baa3 Adjusted BCA.
+For OLB's deposit and senior unsecured debt ratings, rated Baa2, our LGF analysis indicates a low loss given failure, leading to one notch of uplift from its baa3 Adjusted BCA.